 All road users must obey pedestrian crossover rules at all times of the day and night.

-Drivers and cyclists may face a fine in the range of $150 - $500.
-Drivers may also face three demerit points.
+Drivers and cyclists may face a fine of $1000.
+Drivers may also face four demerit points.

-For more information regarding pedestrian safety, rules and responsibilities as pedestrian crossings, visit the Ministry of Transportation website.
+For more information about pedestrian safety, rules and responsibilities at pedestrian crossings, visit the Ministry of Transportation website.